DipodDP/alice_bp/README.md

     ```

 2. Set up your environment variables.
-Copy the `.env.dist` file to `.env` and fill in the required values, including the secret tokens as described in the "Webhook Security" section.
+Copy the `.env.dist` file to `.env` and fill in the required values, including the secret tokens as described in the "Security" section.
+You must set the following required environment variables:

+    *   `TELEGRAM_ID_HMAC_KEY`: Secret key for hashing Telegram user IDs
+    *   `LINK_SECRET`: Secret key for hashing account linking tokens
+    *   `ALICE_WEBHOOK_SECRET`: Secret token for Alice webhook authentication (optional for local development)
+    *   `BOT_WEBHOOK_SECRET`: Secret token for Telegram bot webhook authentication (optional for local development)

     ```bash